 It’s important to know about the symptoms of ITP.
 That way, if you do experience any of them, you’ll be able to seek medical attention to help keep your symptoms from getting worse.

-If you do notice any of these symptoms, make an appointment with a doctor.
+If you do notice any of these symptoms, it’s best to talk with a doctor about them.
 They’ll be able to make sure you’re receiving the proper diagnosis and treatment.